 How to use a light meter Pt.
 1

 There are two types of light meter reading - reflective and incident.
 Your camera has a reflective light meter which measures light reflected by the subject.
+If you want to understand this more then my Masteclass in Photography is a good place to start.

 A hand held light meter measures the light falling onto it and it's called an incident light meter reading.